Lightweight yet sturdy. Great details, including padded, anti-bacterial seat and ergonomic contouring.

 Most wheelchairs include footrests.
 Some footrests are permanently attached; others can be pushed out of the way.
 Armrests are a part of the package, but some are more comfortable than others.
 If comfort is a concern, look for a wheelchair with extra arm padding.

 If you can’t test a wheelchair before buying it, you should at least check out what others have to say about its comfort and overall quality.

 A poorly designed chair can cause back pain and other discomforts.

 Lightweight wheelchairs are easier to move and navigate whether they are being propelled by the user or someone else.

 Make sure the chair you choose doesn't put additional strain on your body by requiring too much force to move it.

-Although this buying guide focuses on non-electric wheelchair models, there are several wheelchair types available on the market that suit a variety of needs.
+There are several wheelchair types available on the market that suit a variety of needs.

 This type of wheelchair gives the user a choice between being pushed and manually propelling the wheelchair.
 Standard non-electric wheelchairs are usually more durable than transport wheelchairs.
 They also tend to be lighter and more maneuverable.